rodzanto/react-hotel-search/README.md

 ### Instructions

+* Create the following plaintext secrets in AWS Secrets Manager:
+  - `/nlq/MasterUsername`: master username for the RDS PostgreSQL database.
+  - `/nlq/MasterUserPassword`: password for the master user.
 * Deploy [`NlqMainStack.yaml`](cloudformation/NlqMainStack.yaml) to your account and desired region using AWS CloudFormation.
 Note the output value for the ECR repository URL, the load balancer URL & the name of the RDS database created by the template.